philsturgeon/phil.tech/source/2020-02-22-remote-working-climate.markdown

 ## Finding Remote Jobs

 In your next 1:1 why not raise the question of remote working.
-Explain that you're terrified the world is on track for a 5°C warmup which is drastically worse than all scientists had ever thought possible, resulting in billions of deaths within the next 100 years, and that letting you work from your couch seems like an easy win to everyones benefit.
+Explain that you're terrified the world is on track for a 5°C warmup which is drastically worse than all scientists had ever thought possible, resulting in billions of premature deaths, and that letting you work from your couch seems like an easy win to everyones benefit.

 Starting off a few days a week is a great way to slide into remote working, and if things go well more people on more teams could start working from home more often.
 Maybe the company can downsize their offices, or at least hold off on that expansion they've been dreading.